 Music and Poetry used in the Christian Cult

-For exemple , the same poem may have a different musical interpretation in byzantine ,russian, georgian or arabic music but the lyrics remain the same.
+For example the same poem may have a different musical interpretation in byzantine, russian, georgian or arabic music but the lyrics remains the same.

 Music and Poetry inspired by the Christian cult

 On the other hand since the 12th century numberless composers were inspired by Christianity (ex Hildegarde von Bingen, Palestrina, Monteverdi, Bach , Mozart ,Schubert ,Gounod ….till Arvo Pärt and John Tavener) and bequeathed us a countless number of works (Te Deum, Missas, Ave Maria, Requiem etc etc)